EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 This one will return a 401 with the message Not authorized.

-After this if the user is the author we merge the request object for only title and description.
+After this, if the user is the author we merge the request object for only title and description.
 Only fields we accept an update.

 We make sure to save the challenge, if not this will not persist.
-And finally we return this challenge with the status 200.
+And finally, we return this challenge with the status 200.

 If you run the test all should be green.
-But we need to make sure a non author cannot update.
+But we need to make sure a nonauthor cannot update.

 ```js